Prospo Logo

 The Data Completeness panel below the chart shows what percentage of the projection is based on actual Fact-Find data versus assumed defaults.
 Fields using defaults are listed alongside the default value being applied.

-To improve accuracy, click the link to open the Fact-Find and fill in the missing fields.
-Re-run the projection after saving.
+To improve accuracy, click the link to open the Fact-Find and fill in the missing fields, then recalculate.

 Recalculating